 The Ice Drilling Program (IDP) was established by the National Science Foundation (NSF) to lead integrated planning for ice coring and drilling, and provision of drills and drilling expertise.
 The IDP and its Science Advisory Board (SAB) update this Long Range Science Plan (LRSP) annually, in consultation with the broader research community.
 The purpose of this plan is to articulate goals and make recommendations for the direction of U.S. ice coring and drilling science for a wide variety of areas of scientific inquiry, and to make recommendations for the development of drilling technology, infrastructure and logistical support needed to enable the science.
 A companion document, the Long Range Drilling Technology Plan, is available on the Icedrill.org website and it provides details about drills and drilling expertise available through IDP.
 Specific recommendations for the next decade include the following areas of science, as described in more detail within the report:

-Past Climate change, from the recent past to several million years ago: Drilling of spatially-distributed ice cores and boreholes containing evidence from over the past 200 to 40,000 years provide evidence for a variety of scientific questions.
+Past Climate change, from the recent past to several million years ago: Drilling of spatially-distributed ice cores and boreholes containing evidence from the past 200 to 40,000 years provide evidence for a variety of scientific questions.
 Shallow ice coring enables understanding climate signals in remotely-sensed data, determining the surface mass balance of ice sheets, and regional environmental changes.
 Determining patterns of hydroclimate variability, climate feedbacks, and past extent of high-altitude glaciers and aerosol deposition require ice coring in the Sub-Antarctic Islands, North Pacific coastal mountain ranges, and the Karakoram in Asia.
-Targeted ice coring to investigate current ice, ocean, and atmospheric dynamics in WAIS coastal domes and coastal ice caps and along the dynamic Amundsen Sea Coast of Antarctica, and near Camp Century along the northwest coast of Greenland, are in the planning stages.
+Targeted ice coring at coastal domes and coastal ice caps and along the dynamic Amundsen Sea Coast of West Antarctica, and along the Greenland coasts could investigate current ice, ocean, and atmospheric dynamics.
+Deeper cores in Northwest Greenland (Qaanaaq) and South Dome, Greenland are in the planning stages, while preparation for drilling at Hercules Dome, Antarctica, are ongoing and will address guestions of transient and equilibrium response of ice sheets to warmerthan-present climates.
 Global-scale questions about the drivers of Earth's climate system and past atmospheric composition back to the Mid-Pleistocene drive the need for retrieving older ice from Antarctica.
-Blue-ice paleoclimate records from Mt Moulton, Taylor Glacier, and Allan Hills may provide unlimited samples for atmospheric and ultra-trace component studies and enable access to ice older than a million years.
+Blue-ice paleoclimate records from Mt Moulton, Taylor

+Glacier, and Allan Hills may provide unlimited samples for atmospheric and ultra-trace component studies and enable access to ice older than a million years.

-1. Ice dynamics and glacial history: Rapid changes in the speed of fast-flowing outlet glaciers and ice streams observed over the past decade create an urgency to understand the dynamics of outlet glaciers and ice sheets.
+Ice dynamics and glacial history: Rapid changes in the speed of fast-flowing outlet glaciers and ice streams observed over the past decade create an urgency to understand the dynamics of outlet glaciers and ice sheets.
 Efforts to improve understanding of ice-ocean interaction, measurement of subglacial geothermal fluxes, basal properties, ice rheology, variation of surface accumulation, and retrieval of short cores of subglacial bedrock at targeted sites for cosmogenic dating are all important and described in more detail within this plan.
 Ice-sheet models that incorporate realistic physics and dynamics at appropriate spatial and temporal scales are needed to predict the "tipping point" when ice-loss becomes irreversible, resulting in ice-sheet collapse and rapid sea-level rise.
 Observational data are needed to develop and validate the models.